bimobject/docs/docs/documentation/packaging/packaging-overview.md

 ## Default packaging data

-If you don't specify any packaging data, Eando X will use generic packaging data for your product.
+If you don't specify any packaging data, EandoX will use generic packaging data for your product.
 It is however recommended that you enter data on packaging to get accurate LCA reports.

 :::tip Waiting for data from the factory?